evildmp/afraid-to-commit/docs/git.rst

 Incorporate other changes
 -------------------------

 In the meantime, other people may have made their own forks, edits, commits, and pull requests, and I may have merged those too.
 Your own version of afraid-to-commit doesn't yet know about those.

 In fact you need to merge them into *your* version, and you can do this with a pull request on GitHub too.

-Hit `Pull Request` once more.
-This time though, you need to change the `head repo` on the right to *my* version, `evildmp/afraid-to-commit`, and change the `base repo` to yours.
+* hit `Pull Request` once more
+* change the `head repo` on the right to *my* version, `evildmp/afraid-to-commit`
+* change the `base repo` to yours

-Add a `Title` and hit `Send pull request`.
+* add a `Title` and hit `Send pull request`

 You're sending a pull request to to yourself, based on updates in my repository.
 And in fact if you check in your `Pull Requests` on GitHub, you'll see one there waiting for you, and you too can review, accept, reject or comment on it.

 If you decide to `Merge` it, your fork will now contain any changes that other people sent to me and that I merged.

 Clone your fork
 ===============